vipariox/480-Final-Project/README.md

 <img src="NY Naive Bayes Prediction output.PNG" width="900">

 #### Naive Bayes Output - Virginia versus New York
-When comparing the prediciton outsomes of both locations, it can be seen that most of the tweets collected from New York are predicted to be neutral and tweets collected from Virginia are predicted to be unsupportive.
+When comparing the prediciton outcomes of both locations, it can be seen that most of the tweets collected from New York are predicted to be neutral and tweets collected from Virginia are predicted to be unsupportive.
 <p float="left">
   <img src="NY Naive Bayes Prediction output Bar Graph.PNG" width="400" />
   <img src="VA Naive Bayes Prediction output Bar Graph.PNG" width="400" />